Types

 sub-types and can be accessed using specified mode.
 It requires one extra

-attribute is a string that contains the access
+attribute: mode.
+The mode attribute is a string that contains the access

 mode to use.
-The accepted values are equivalent to these of fopen
+The accepted values are equivalent to these of fopen.

 "option": {